w3c/wpub/explainers/wpub-explainer.md

 Is this a good thing or a bad thing?
 We seem to be far from the approach recommended by the [Extensible Web Manifesto](https://extensiblewebmanifesto.org).

-Another TAG member asked if we were building a data model.

 ### Addressability